How Perception Affects Women Giving Birth Naturally

 For

 some, it's seeing a spider or a mouse.
 What happens?
-Your
+The

-automatic response to the anxiety you feel when faced with a potential
+automatic bodily response to the anxiety experienced when faced with a potential stressor.

 But does the